11 Transformation with dplyr

 ## <ord> <int>

-The analysis by month again shows no systematic variation.
-Looking at the reports by day of the week on the other hand, shows a slight increase in reports over the week, culminating on Friday.
-As stated above, we do not really know how the data is created, so the main point to take away from this analysis might be, that the PR team of the Berlin police also works on the weekend.
+The analysis by month again shows no systematic variation (that February has less reports will moist probably come down to the shorter length of the month).
+Looking at the reports by day of the week on the other hand, shows a slight increase in reports over the week, culminating on Thursday As stated above, we do not really know how the data is created, so the main point to take away from this analysis might be, that the PR team of the Berlin police also works on the weekend, but with fewer working hours.

 In the same manner, we can analyse the number of released police reports by district.